annikc/MEMRL/readme.md

 # Memory-Assisted Reinforcement Learning
-Annik Carson (Last updated July 2018)
+By Annik Carson (Last updated July 2018)

 This code is used to solve reinforcement learning tasks, using a variety of modules.
 The file structure is as follows: